-1. There is to be included or attached to Page 1 of the annual statement, the statement of a qualified actuary, entitled "Statement of Actuarial Opinion," setting forth his or her opinion relating to reserves specified in the SCOPE paragraph.
-The Actuarial Opinion, both the narrative and required exhibits, shall be in the format of and contain the information required by this Section.
+1. There is to be included or attached to Page 1 of the Annual Statement, the statement of a Qualified Actuary, entitled "Statement of Actuarial Opinion," setting forth his or her opinion relating to reserves specified in the SCOPE paragraph.
+The Actuarial Opinion, both the narrative and required exhibits, shall be in the format of and contain the information required by this section of the Annual Statement Instructions - Title.

-The qualified actuary must be appointed by the Board of Directors or its equivalent, or by a committee of the Board, by December 31 of the calendar year for which the opinion is rendered.
+The Qualified Actuary must be appointed by the Board of Directors or its equivalent, or by a committee of the Board, by December 31 of the calendar year for which the opinion is rendered.
 Upon initial appointment (or "retention"), the company shall notify the domiciliary commissioner within five business days of the appointment with the following information:

-- a. name and title (and, in the case of a consulting actuary, the name of the firm). - b. manner of appointment of the Appointed Actuary (i.e., who made the appointment and when). - c. a statement that the person meets the requirements of a qualified actuary.
+- a.
+Name and title (and, in the case of a consulting actuary, the name of the firm). - b.
+Manner of appointment of the Appointed Actuary (e.g., who made the appointment and when). - c.
+A statement that the person meets the requirements of a Qualified Actuary.

-Once this notification is furnished, no further notice is required with respect to this person unless the actuary ceases to be appointed or retained or ceases to meet the requirements of a qualified actuary.
+Once this notification is furnished, no further notice is required with respect to this person unless the actuary ceases to be appointed or retained or ceases to meet the requirements of a Qualified Actuary.

-If an actuary who was the appointed actuary for the immediately preceding filed Actuarial Opinion is replaced by an action of the Board of Directors, the reporting entity shall within five (5) business days notify the insurance department of the state of domicile of this event.
-The insurer shall also furnish the domiciliary commissioner with a separate letter within ten (10) business days of the above notification stating whether in the twenty-four (24) months preceding such event there were any disagreements with the former appointed actuary regarding the content of the opinion on matters of the risk of material adverse deviation, required disclosures, scopes, procedure, category of opinion issued, wording of the opinion or data quality.
+If an actuary who was the Appointed Actuary for the immediately preceding filed Actuarial Opinion is replaced by an action of the Board of Directors, the reporting entity shall within five (5) business days notify the Insurance Department of the state of domicile of this event.
+The insurer shall also furnish the domiciliary commissioner with a separate letter within ten (10) business days of the above notification stating whether in the twenty-four (24) months preceding such event there were any disagreements with the former Appointed Actuary regarding the content of the opinion on matters of the risk of material adverse deviation, required disclosures, scopes, procedure, type of opinion issued, substantive wording of the opinion or data quality.
 The disagreements required to be reported in response to this paragraph include both those resolved to the former actuary's satisfaction and those not resolved to the former actuary's satisfaction.
-The reporting entity shall also request in writing such former actuary to furnish a letter addressed to the entity stating whether the actuary agrees with the statements contained in the entity's letter and, if not, stating the reasons for which he does not agree; and the reporting entity shall furnish such responsive letter from the former actuary to the domiciliary commissioner together with its own.
+The letter should include a description of the disagreements and the nature of its resolution (or that it was not resolved).
+The reporting entity shall also request in writing such former actuary to furnish a letter addressed to the entity stating whether the actuary agrees with the statements contained in the entity's letter and, if not, stating the reasons for which he or she does not agree; and the reporting entity shall furnish such responsive letter from the former actuary to the domiciliary commissioner together with its own.

-The appointed actuary must report to the Board of Directors or the Audit Committee each year on the items within the scope of the Actuarial Opinion.
+The Appointed Actuary must report to the Board of Directors or the Audit Committee each year on the items within the scope of the Actuarial Opinion.
 The Actuarial Opinion and the Actuarial Report must be made available to the Board of Directors.
-The minutes of the Board of Directors should indicate that the appointed actuary has presented such information to the Board of Directors or the Audit Committee and that the Actuarial Opinion and the Actuarial Report were made available.
+The minutes of the Board of Directors should indicate that the Appointed Actuary has presented such information to the Board of Directors or the Audit Committee and that the Actuarial Opinion and the Actuarial Report were made available.
 A separate Actuarial Opinion is required for each company filing an Annual Statement.
 When there is an affiliated company pooling arrangement, one Actuarial Report for the aggregate pool is sufficient, but there must be addendums to the Actuarial Report to cover non-pooled reserves for individual companies.